Bruce K. Alexander

 Bruce K. Alexander (born 20 December 1939) is a psychologist and professor emeritus from Vancouver, BC, Canada.
 He has taught and conducted research on the psychology of addiction at Simon Fraser University since 1970.
 He retired from active teaching in 2005.
 Alexander and SFU colleagues conducted a series of experiments into drug addiction known as the Rat Park experiments.
 He has written two books about addiction: Peaceful Measures: Canada's Way Out of the War on Drugs (1990) and The Globalization of Addiction: A Study in Poverty of the Spirit (2008).

-Rat park
+Rat Park

-The "rat park" experiments were published in the journal Psychopharmacology in the late 1970s and early 1980s.
+The "Rat Park" experiments were published in the journal Psychopharmacology in the late 1970s and early 1980s.
 Alexander and his colleagues found that the rats in their study that were housed in isolation consumed more morphine than the rats in the rat park colony.
+Further studies by other researchers failed to reproduce the original experiment's results.
 One of those studies found that both caged and "park" rats showed a decreased preference for morphine, suggesting a genetic difference.
 Other studies have supported the conclusions, finding that environmental enrichment induces neurological changes that would serve to decrease the chances of opiate addiction Alexander's work laid the groundwork for a body of work in rodents on the social influences on addiction.